This is the eighth chapter of “Scammer,” a serialized novel about ambition, fame, and influence in the age of the Internet.

 The soft yellow twilight is giving way to a deep blue, the already-chilly temperature dropping by the second.
 Waves break against the slippery rocks before dissipating over the sand like a lacy white blanket.
 If you listen closely, you’ll be able to make out two distinct voices over the roar of the ocean.

 Scan the shoreline.
 Ah!
 There they are — two girls standing on the wet sand with a damp picnic blanket between them.
-The blonde is barefoot and wearing a long dress that’s soaked from the waist down.
+The brunette is barefoot and wearing a long dress that’s soaked from the waist down.
 It’s fifty degrees out; no wonder she’s screaming.
-The other girl looks dressed for a hike in a puffy yellow jacket and black yoga pants.
+The Black girl looks dressed for a hike in a puffy yellow jacket and a black tennis dress.
 Two pigtails puff up like dark clouds on either side of her head.
 Her white sneakers are covered in sand and mud, but her expression is poised, tranquil.

-“You told me that there was a trail!” the blonde continues, voice an octave higher from distress.
+“You told me that there was a trail!” the brunette continues, voice an octave higher from distress.
 “I’m not going all the way back up there.”

-“Climbing down is the scary part,” the brunette says, her voice steady.
+“Climbing down is the scary part,” her friend says, her voice steady.
 “You’ve already done that.
 Now you just have to focus on going up.
 You don’t have to think about heights.
 It’s just the next stone in front of you, and the next.”

-“Helena,” says the brunette, looking the blonde in the eye.
+“Helena,” says the Black girl, looking the brunette in the eye.
 “Calm down.”

 “Why the fuck did I follow you, how the fuck did I get myself into this situation … I’m still tripping, my dress is all wet, and I can’t — I can’t fucking do this —”

-Without warning, the brunette slaps the blonde across the face.
-The definitive thwack is enough to make both girls freeze.
+Without warning, the Black girl slaps the brunette across the face.
+The definitive thwack is enough to make both of them freeze.
 They look at each other, shell-shocked.
-The brunette stares at her hand, as though she can’t believe what she’s just done.
+The Black girl stares at her hand, as though she can’t believe what she’s just done.

 What the fuck?
 How have we gotten here?